All course participants may receive a downloadable digital badge (shown below) that can be added to email signatures, LinkedIn profiles, and more.

 - Self-controlled studies

-Online course work and assignments averaging 2-3 hours per week over 12 weeks
+Online course work and assignments averaging two to three hours per week over 12 weeks.

 Investigators who want to understand and apply CER methods to their research.

 We believe that the research community is strengthened by understanding how a number of factors including gender identity, sexual orientation, race and ethnicity, socioeconomic status, culture, religion, national origin, language, disability, and age shape the environment in which we live and work, affect each of our personal identities, and impacts all areas of human health.